 Inhibitory receptors play an important role in controlling the immune response.
 Physiologically, the role of inhibitory receptors is to decrease the immune response thereby resolving inflammation.
 Because of this function, inhibitory receptors are often referred to as immune checkpoints.
 We develop monoclonal antibodies that activate or block inhibitory receptors on immune cells.
 Activating inhibitory receptors with agonist antibodies allows us to selectively inhibit cells involved in disease pathogenesis and, in the setting of allergy and inflammation, has the potential to reduce inflammation.
 In addition, agonist antibodies that target inhibitory receptors have the distinct advantage of counteracting multiple activation pathways and therefore have the potential to reduce inflammation more broadly than targeting a single cytokine or receptor pathway.
 Moreover, because tumors can utilize inhibitory receptors to avoid detection by the immune systems, blocking an inhibitory receptor with an antagonist antibody can restore the immune system’s ability to identify and kill tumor cells.

-Mast cells and eosinophils are found at the internal/external interfaces of the body, in particular at mucosal surfaces, surrounding blood vessels, and in close proximity to peripheral nerves.
+Mast cells are found at the internal/external interfaces of the body, in particular at mucosal surfaces, surrounding blood vessels, and in close proximity to peripheral nerves.
 They produce a broad range of inflammatory mediators including vasoactive amines, bioactive lipids, proteases, cytokines and chemokines and express many immunologically important cell surface receptors.
-As a result, they are involved in both innate and adaptive immune responses, and participate in both acute and chronic inflammation.
-Because of the inflammatory mediators they release and their ability to recruit and activate other immune cells through expression of chemokines and cytokines, mast cells and eosinophils are believed to drive symptoms in a number of diseases.
-Agents targeting eosinophils or mast cell receptors or secretion products have shown utility in the treatment of a number of diseases including chronic urticaria, atopic dermatitis, severe asthma, chronic rhinosinusitis, eosinophilic gastrointestinal diseases, indolent systemic mastocytosis, highlighting pathogenic roles of these cells.
-By targeting inhibitory receptors on mast cells and eosinophils Allakos is seeking to produce drugs with advantages over agents that target a single secretion product or receptor pathway.
+As a result, mast cells are involved in both innate and adaptive immune responses, and participate in both acute and chronic inflammation.
+Because of the inflammatory mediators they release and their ability to recruit and activate other immune cells through expression of chemokines and cytokines, mast cells are believed to drive symptoms in a number of diseases.
+Agents targeting mast cell receptors or secretion products have shown utility in the treatment of a number of diseases including chronic urticaria, atopic dermatitis, severe asthma, chronic rhinosinusitis, eosinophilic gastrointestinal diseases, indolent systemic mastocytosis, highlighting pathogenic roles of these cells.
+By targeting inhibitory receptors on mast cells, Allakos is seeking to produce drugs with advantages over agents that target a single secretion product or receptor pathway.

-Mast Cells and Eosinophils are Key Drivers of Inflammatory Disease
+Mast Cells are Key Drivers of Inflammatory Disease

 AK006 shows deep mast cell inhibition

 In vitro and in vivo studies have demonstrated AK006 inhibits multiple modes of mast cell activation including IgE, IL-33, KIT, C5a, and MRGPRX2, resulting in the broad suppression of inflammation.
-In preclinical studies, AK006 displays deeper mast cell inhibition than lirentelimab and lowers mast cell tissue counts through ADCP.
+In preclinical studies, AK006 displays significantly stronger mast cell inhibition than AK002.

 AK006 Inhibits Mast Cell Activation in Human Tissues